 Deaths being roughly 10% higher than the five-year average sounds like quite a lot.
 And in fact, the number of deaths registered in August of 2020 was 5.6% less than the five-year average.

 Of course, infections were at a local minimum last August, and some of the deaths that would have occurred then had been brought forward by the pandemic.
 By contrast, August of 2021 coincided with the tail end of the Delta wave, and infections remained elevated throughout the month.

-Consistent with this interpretation, COVID-19 was the third leading cause of death in August (a month when mortality is usually low) and deaths from the other nine leading causes were all below their five-year averages.
+Consistent with this interpretation, COVID-19 was the third leading cause of death in August (a month when mortality is usually low) and deaths from eight of the nine other leading causes were below their five-year averages.